 Goal 6: Maintain an information security policy.

 Now that you know the goals and requirements of PCI DSS, what should you do with that knowledge?
-Your business will be assessed against this standard by credit card companies whether you like it or not.
-So it’s best to understand how it can impact your day-to-day tasks and responsibilities.
+Your business will be assessed against these security guidelines whether you like it or not.
+So, it’s best to understand how it can impact your day-to-day tasks and responsibilities.

 If you’re using a point-of-sale device (POS) that’s more than a few years old, chances are it’s not protecting you against potential threats in adherence to current security standards.

 One way to simplify your security is to start with a modern POS, specifically one that is PCI PTS (Payment Card Industry PIN Transaction Security) certified.
 Think of PTS certification like PCI compliance for payment terminals.
-Businesses like Clover that provide payment terminals can submit their machines for inspection and certification to make sure that a third party will not be able to access card holder and PIN information.
+POS providers like Clover that provide payment terminals can submit their machines for inspection and certification to make sure that a third party will not be able to access cardholder and PIN information.

 If you cobble together your own payments processing, or use non-P2PE devices, you can hire outside PCI compliance consultants to survey your business and adapt your systems to meet the basic requirements.
 It may seem like avoiding a modern POS system will reduce costs, but when you’re planning your budget, be sure to factor in the cost of compliance consultants.
 It can quickly add up.